Skip to main content

 Frequently, students ask about exceptions to HDS requirements based on completing a double major.
 Below highlights the most common questions:

-Step Two: Begin Course Planning
+Step Two: Begin The Application Process

-Choose Classes for HDS
+Choose Preferred Courses for HDS

 Using this worksheet